Security/SOC 2

 Export YAML policy files showing what each agent is authorized to do.
 Version-controlled with full change history.

-Export decision logs for any time period.
-Shows every tool call, the policy that matched, and the outcome.
+Export decision records for any time period.
+Shows each governed tool call, the policy that matched, and the outcome.
 Filterable by agent, tool, outcome, or date range.

 Approval records